jvcleave/ofxOMXPlayer/readme.md

 USAGE:
 (NEW) Clone into openFrameworks/addons

-There 2 modes of Playback, textured or non-textured.
+There 2 modes of Playback, Direct (aka Non-textured) or Textured.

-Non-Textured:
+Direct:
+ - Renders directly to the screen, no texture access or pixels.
+This is most similar to what you will see in omxplayer
  - By default is played fullscreen video
  - OF is still able to run other processes in the background.
  - 1080p video playback is typically good